 Once you have popped the question and she’s given you the answer of ‘yes’ that you’ve been hoping for, it’s time to get started on planning your wedding.
 Giving yourself as much time as possible for the planning process is important; this will make sure that you’re able to shop around for the best prices and find deals that you wouldn’t be able to get last-minute.
 In addition, when it comes to hiring a venue, you can often get a better deal when you book well in advance, since there’ll be less demand for the dates that you want.

 Tip #3.
 Marry on a Weekday:

 One of the best ways to make some significant savings on your wedding and reception venue hire is to get married on a weekday, rather than a weekend.
 Since most people have time off work on the weekend, it’s no surprise that this is the most common time for weddings to take place.
 However, if you start planning well in advance, then you won’t need to worry as much – you’ll be able to give your guests plenty of notice, so that they can request time off work to attend your wedding.
 Since weekday weddings aren’t very common, you can usually get an awesome deal since venues will be happy to put their prices down simply to get a booking!
-In addition, other wedding services such as car hire, caterers, and photographers are usually less busy in the week, meaning that they could give you a better price, too.
+In addition, other wedding services such as car hire, caterers, photographers, video production services are usually less busy in the week, meaning that they could give you a better price, too.